wighawag/template-ethereum-contracts/README.md

 pnpm i
 ```

-We also recommend to install [zellij](https://zellij.dev/) to have your dev env setup in one go via `pnpm start`
+We also recommend installing [Zellij](https://zellij.dev/) to have your dev env setup in one go via `pnpm start`